The importance of product recommendations for personalizing your e-commerce site

 - Recommendations from the home page, based on the contents of the user's shopping basket

 When exploring recommendation strategies on e-commerce platforms, it is important to note that Sensefuel does not limit itself to traditional methods such as collaborative-based filtering or content-based filtering.
-Sensefuel integrates these approaches with its core AI and advanced personalization system to improve the relevance of its recommendations.
+Sensefuel integrates these approaches with its core AI and advanced personalization system to increase the relevance of its recommendations.

 By integrating different approaches such as content-based filtering and collaborative-based filtering, combined with personalized selection methods, Sensefuel provides a flexible and powerful solution for optimizing the online shopping experience.
-This approach not only stimulates sales by offering relevant products, but also strengthens customer loyalty by ensuring a personalized and engaging shopping experience.
+This approach not only increases sales by offering relevant products, but also strengthens customer loyalty by ensuring a personalized and engaging shopping experience.

 Discover the impact of Sensefuel on your e-commerce site!